discordjs/guide/guide/event-handling/README.md

 }
 ```

-Now, `client` will be available as the last argument to the `execute` function in every event file you'll create.
-Since, `ready` event doesn't return anything, `client` will be the only argument to the `execute` function of `ready.js` event file.
-You can make use of `client` in `ready.js` by logging your bot's name in the console when it becomes ready.
-Head back to `ready.js` and make the following changes to it:
+This allows `client` to be available as the **last** argument to the `execute` function in each event file.
+You can make use of `client` in `ready.js` by logging your bot's tag in the console when it becomes ready:

 ```diff
 module.exports = {